 The Dual Role of Artificial Intelligence in Education: Potential and Challenges

 AI offers transformative possibilities for fostering equity and inclusion.
 Tools that adapt learning experiences to individual needs, enrich educational content, and support learners with special needs can create more personalized and effective educational environments.
 However, the potential benefits of AI come with inherent challenges.
 Access disparities, the risk of reinforcing societal biases, and the critical need for comprehensive teacher training stand out as significant barriers.
 These challenges could exacerbate existing inequalities if not properly addressed.
+And of course there is a clear need for using AI in education in a responsible way.

 The Need for a Common Taxonomy in Artificial Intelligence Tools